benfertig/timestamper/README.md

 ```
 A new tab should open in your internet browser.<br />

-You should complete the following steps within the auto-py-to-exe window that has appeared.
-The following steps are labeled with their corresponding section in the auto-py-to-exe window.
+You should complete the following steps within the auto-py-to-exe browser tab that has appeared.
+The following steps are labeled with their corresponding section in the auto-py-to-exe browser tab.

 #### Script location
 This should point to the Python file titled "TimeStamper.py" in the respository's "src" directory.
 Refer to the general template below (replacing {path_to_repository} with the directory that you have saved the timestamper repository to).